Why Your Diamond Shape Matters

 Sure, you definitely need to like the shape you choose, but there are quite a few other factors to keep in mind that affect the price, longevity and overall appearance of your ring.

-The Difference Between Shape & Cut
+The Difference Between Diamond Shape and Cut

 We could explain how shape and cut differ, but our friends at The Knot already do a great job putting it in simple terms: